ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_icetea.md

 ##### Writing CLI applications

 To be able to run the commands given to the DUT, you need to provide a CLI application that runs on the DUT.
 There is a library that you can use to create your own CLI application; it is called [mbed-client-cli](https://github.com/ARMmbed/mbed-client-cli).
-You can also find example Mbed CLI applications from the `mbed-os` repository TODO: Update before publishing [test applications](https://github.com/ARMmbed/mbed-os-icetea-integration/tree/feature-icetea/TEST_APPS/device).
+You can also find example Mbed CLI applications from the `mbed-os` repository [test applications](https://github.com/ARMmbed/mbed-os/tree/master/TEST_APPS/device).

 ### Debugging tests